sukykaur/AzureGDPR/DWoverview.md

 ### Discover
 **Identify which personal data exists and where it resides.**

+A critical step to addressing GDPR requirements is to identify all personal data managed by the organization, so that they can adequately protect it and respond to data subject requests, such as erasure, rectification, and data portability.

 Azure Active Directory enables administrators to search for user data, and then edit data associated with the user account.

+Using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.

 ### Manage
 **Govern how personal data is used and accessed.**

 Azure enables you to export your data at any time, without seeking approval from Microsoft.
 Azure Active Directory (AAD) enables you to export data associated with AAD accounts in a .csv file.

+Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.

 ### Protect
 **Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.**